ZIYAD-MOHAMID/GraphQl-Tutorial/README.md

 # graphQl-Tutorial
-Learn the basics with 'The Net Ninija' on graphQl And Apollo server
+Learn the basics with 'The Net Ninja' on graphQl And Apollo server